Welcome to today's edition of the Rush 24-7 podcast.

 Because in Washington, it's now considered so impossible.

-It's just an over the you mean jobs?
+It's just an over the, you mean, jobs?

-That's not gonna help anybody.
+That's not going to help anybody.

 We can't wait for that to happen.

-We that's a small indication of how distorted and bastardized normalcy has become.
+That's a small indication of how distorted and bastardized normalcy has become.

 Open line Friday, Rush Limbaugh back at it.